Home > Tours > Africa Tours > Benin & Togo Voodoo Discovery

 This afternoon we also have the opportunity to visit a Gelede mask ceremony back in Abomey.
 A cult to the great divinity Oudua, the earth mother, Gelede is a cult, a secret society and a type of mask all at the same time.
 The brightly coloured masks represent the bridge between the society and the ordinary villagers and are comprised of a head with large eyes and sensual lips over which are an animated collection of characters and objects that tell stories, to the accompaniment of a choir and an excited audience.

 This is a really special day as we encounter contrasting ceremonies, both very different and yet equally memorable, please note that the exact timings of the day may be amended and some flexibility is required, we may see the second mask ceremony on the morning of day ten.
-Stay: Bis Hotel (Comfortable) (B/L)
+Stay: Bis Hotel (or similar) (Comfortable) (B/L)

 Our departure time will depend on the mask ceremony the day before.
 We spend this morning travelling by bus and boat to Ganvie, the largest stilt village in Africa, where we are welcomed by singing and drumming on the boats.
 Settled by the Tofinou people, fleeing the slave traders of the 16th century, the village today is an atmospheric setting of thatched huts, balanced on stilts of teak, where daily life is still very much conducted on the waters of the lake.